-The Corporation's total shareholder return increased by 329% since December 31, 2018, while the S&P/TSX composite index increased by 71% over the same period.
-Named Executive Officer compensation from 2018 to 2023, increased by 6%, compared to the 329% increase in cumulative shareholder return over the same period.
-The CNHR Committee believes that the increase in compensation since December 31, 2018 reflects the improvement in the overall performance of the Corporation as net revenue and net income used for bonus purposes grew by 170% and 142%, respectively, since December 31, 2018.
+The Corporation's total shareholder return increased by 291% since December 31, 2019, while the S&P/TSX composite index increased by 69% over the same period.
+Named Executive Officer compensation from 2019 to 2024, increased by 0.2%, compared to the 291% increase in cumulative shareholder return over the same period.
 The bonuses of the Named Executive Officers, except for the President and Chief Financial Officer of the Corporation, are tied to the returns on invested capital of the Operating Group for which they are directly responsible, rather than the returns on the capital of the Corporation as a whole.